alesky78/Spring-data-jdbc-howto/README.md

 the scope of this package is to show how to use the feature exposed by Spring Data to create, use and extend the functionality of the repository

-* show how to use the paging and sorting
+* how to use the paging and sorting
+* how to customize a repository extending its functionality

 this example analyze the main aspects described in the official documentation
 * [Defining Repository Interfaces](https://docs.spring.io/spring-data/relational/reference/repositories/definition.html)